vibbits/training-material/topics/data-management-plans/tutorials/4-sharing-and-preserving-data/tutorial.md

 1. Have multiple copies.
 Use a checksum to identify faulty copies
 2. Use preferred file formats that can be opened by a wide range of software.
 Update the file format to a current one.
-3. Move data to fresh media well before the media’s expiration date.
+3. Move data to fresh media well before the media's expiration date.
 4. Have multiple copies.
-Move data to fresh media well before the media’s expiration date.
+Move data to fresh media well before the media's expiration date.
 5. Document your data well.
 6. Advertise the content in a data catalogue.